getodk/pyodk/README.md

 Note that pyODK does not attempt to wrap every possible error condition, so if needed, broader exception handling should be included in your script / app.

+## Contribute

+See issues for additions to `pyodk` that are under consideration.
+Please file new issues for any functionality you are missing.

 ## Develop